How Much Horsepower Does A Cold Air Intake Add?

 One final note on density and cold air intake positioning.

 You’ll usually notice that cold air intakes point or even bend downwards.
-This is typically different from the stock intake, which generally juts out horizontally behind the grille.
+This is typically different from the stock intake, which generally extends out horizontally behind the grille.

-Why does the frigid air intake point down?
+Why does the cold air intake point down?
 Well, refer to the above.

 Denser things sink.
 Cold substances are more dense.
-Cold air falls while hot air rises.
+Chilly air falls while heated air rises.

-This is where the cold air intake finds its colder air: simply by pointing downward.
+This is where the cold air intake finds its cooler air: simply by pointing downward.

 Is A Cold Air Intake Worth Getting For More Horsepower?